 Near Bandera in Bandera County, Texas — The American South (West South Central)

 Location.
-29° 46.426′ N, 98° 59.426′ W. Marker is near Bandera, Texas, in Bandera County.
-Marker is on Polly's Chapel Road 0.1 miles north of Old School Road, on the left when traveling north.
-Touch for map.
+29° 42.788′ N, 99° 2.716′ W. Marker is near Bandera, Texas, in Bandera County.
+Marker is on Airport Road 0.1 miles south of Bottle Springs Road, on the right when traveling south.
+The marker is located at the eastern side of Touch for map.
 Marker is in this post office area: Bandera TX 78003, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 First Bandera County Courthouse (approx. 1.6 miles away); Old Jail & Courthouse (approx. 1.6 miles away); The Mills of Bandera (approx. 1.7 miles away); Schmidtke-Callahan House (approx. 1.7 miles away); Bandera County (approx. 1.7 miles away); Old Huffmeyer Store (approx. 1.7 miles away); Bandera's First Bank (approx. 1.8 miles away); Bandera Historic Town Center (approx. 1.8 miles away).
 Touch for a list and map of all markers in Bandera.

 Also see . . .
 The History of the Flying L Ranch.
 Excerpt: In 1947, the 542-acre dude ranch came into existence when Colonel John H. Lapham purchased it from the original Polish settlers.
 John’s last name is accredited for ‘L’ in ‘Flying L’.
 (Submitted on December 28, 2020, by James Hulse of Medina, Texas.)